elixirgardens1/listings_new/README.md

 * perc_advertising
 * notes

 *** There is no 'notes' column in the listings view.
 Records that have note values display a notes icon in the 'Product Name' column.
-An icon mouseover causes the note's message to pop up:
+An icon mouseover causes the note's message to pop-up:

 ![Image of record with a note](docs/img/listings_ebay_note.webp)
 ![Image of notes icon](docs/img/notes_icon.webp)